alexyku/autograder/README.md

 ```
 autograder/
+├── Dockerfile            # The recipe for the secure sandbox
+├── requirements.txt      # Python package dependencies
-├── autograder.py         # The main script to run
+├── autograder.py         # The main script to run for batch grading
 ├── test_solutions.py     # Your hidden unit tests
 ├── run_single_test.py    # Helper script for isolated testing
 ├── README.md             # This file